geoschem/GCClassic/docs/source/gcclassic-user-guide/geoschem-config.rst

    .. option:: use_online_O3_from_model

       Activates (:literal:`true`) or deactivates (:literal:`false`) using
-      online O3 from GEOS-Chem in the extinction calculations for FAST-JX photolysis.
+      online O3 from GEOS-Chem in the extinction calculations for photolysis.

       Recommended value: :literal:`true`